vanhoefm/fragattacks/research/README.md

 <a id="id-extended-amsdu"></a>
 ## 8.1.
 A-MSDU attack tests (§3 -- CVE-2020-24588)

-It is only useful to execute the first two tests if the main test `ping I,E --amsdu` fails and you want to better understand how the tested device handles A-MSDU frames:
+It is only useful to execute these two tests if the main test `ping I,E --amsdu` fails and you want to better understand how the tested device handles A-MSDU frames:

 - `ping I,E --amsdu-fake`: If this tests succeeds, the receiver treats all frames as normal frames (meaning it doesn't